ttmarek/rangle-blogs/form-analytics/README.md

   4. `/order-complete` shows a message indicating a successful order

 Our goal is to collect analytics on the payment form.
-Let's take a closer look at the `/payment` view, navigate there and open up the JavaScript console.
+Let's take a closer look at the `/payment` view, navigate there and open up your browser's JavaScript console.
-> If you're using Google Chrome, you can access the JavaScript console by
-> right-clicking anywhere on the page and selecting `Inspect`.

 Refresh the page, type a character into each input field, then click once on the disabled `Buy Now` button.
 Your form and console should look something